Dan-Santarossa/mlflow-cm-poc/README.md

-# Deploying Dockerized MLFLOW Application Server on AWS
+# Deploying Dockerized MLFLOW Application Server on AWS With Terraform

 This project focuses on deploying containerized mlflow app on AWS provisioned through terraform.
 The architecture designed and executed is given below
 ![](infra.png)